sidprasad/forge-fm-vsx/docs/LSP_FEATURES.md

    - Only works within single file
    - Could be extended to workspace-wide symbol index

-2. **Regex-based parsing**
+2. **Grammar coverage**
-   - May miss complex/malformed syntax
-   - Works well for standard Forge code
-   - Trade-off: simplicity vs. completeness
+   - Grammar focuses on the commonly used language surface
+   - Exotic/less-common constructs may need additional rules

 3. **No semantic analysis**
    - Doesn't verify types/scopes